Merzasphor/MWSE/docs/source/types/tes3itemStack.md

 A complex container that holds a relationship between an item, and zero or more associated item datas.

+Item stack represents all copies of an item with the same id.
+Some of those may have itemData and some may not.
+E.g. you might have two lockpicks and one of them has fewer uses remaining.
+So `itemStack.variables` is a list of different itemData for each thing in the stack, not a single itemData.

 ## Properties

 ### `count`